A plane in the air

 This type of renewable fuel is produced from organic waste such as used cooking oil or agricultural and livestock waste, among others, and has important advantages beyond reducing emissions.
 As Francisco Lucas, senior manager of Sustainable Aviation at Repsol, explains, "they can be used in the combustion engines of current aircraft without any modification and do not require an investment to create a separate supply infrastructure from the one we already have, which is highly leveraged and very strict for safety reasons".

-Repsol is set to launch the first plant on the Iberian Peninsula dedicated to the production of advanced biofuels at its industrial complex in Cartagena (Murcia Autonomous Community).
-With an investment of 200 million euros, it will produce 250,000 tonnes of renewable fuels per year, most of which will be used to cover the growing needs of the aviation industry.
+Repsol has launched the first plant on the Iberian Peninsula dedicated to the production of biofuels at its industrial complex in Cartagena (Murcia Autonomous Community).
+With an investment of 200 million euros, it will produce 250,000 tonnes per year of renewable fuels per year, most of which will be used to cover the growing needs of the aviation industry.

 In fact, Iberia already powered a flight in 2021, connecting Madrid with Bilbao, with renewable fuels produced by the multi-energy company; the same that it used a few months later in three flights linking the Spanish capital with Washington, Dallas, and New York.